mcbookshelf/bookshelf/docs/contribute/getting-started.md

 Before getting started, ensure your system is prepared by following these steps:

 1. Install [**PDM**](https://pdm-project.org/en/latest/), the Python Dependency Manager.
-2. Open a terminal and run the following command to install all required dependencies:
+2. Open a terminal at the root of the project and run the following command to install all required dependencies:
   ```sh
   pdm install
   ```